tonisives/clawtab/README.md

 ---

 ## Features

-- **Remote Agent Control** -- Detect when agents are asking questions, see them as cards, and answer with one tap from your phone or browser.
-- **Tmux Execution** -- Jobs run inside tmux windows.
-Output is captured, monitored, and logged.
-Pane splitting for concurrent runs.
-- **Cron Scheduling** -- Standard cron expressions with a 30-second polling loop.
-Run on schedule, manually, or via CLI.
+  - Claude Code, Codex and OpenCode support
+  - Split the CLI software into multiple panes
+  - Extract job first and latest query and start times
+  - Return to agents at a later date
+  - Run scheduled jobs, read their past logs
+  - Remote Agent Control - answer questions on web or ClawTab mobile app.
+  - Get notifications on job failures or agent questions on mobile or Telegram
-- **Secrets Management** -- Secrets from macOS Keychain and gopass, injected as environment variables.
+  - Secrets Management -- Secrets from macOS Keychain and gopass, injected as environment variables.
 Per-job secret assignment.
-- **Telegram Integration** -- Real-time output relay, completion notifications, and an agent mode for remote job control via bot commands.
-- **Three Interfaces** -- GUI menu bar app, `cwtctl` CLI, and `cwttui` terminal UI.
-All connected via IPC socket.

 <p align="center">
   <img src="docs/promo.gif" alt="ClawTab demo" width="600" />